|Introduction to Design Review Based on Failure Modes (DRBFM)|

 Design Review Based on Failure Modes (DRBFM) is a methodology focused on change management and continuous improvement.
 It centers on early prevention and engineering knowledge, eliminating time spent debating ranking systems, waiting for lead engineers to document and list their concerns, identifying what types of concerns are open for discussion and resolution, and brainstorming without any actionable closure.

-This DRBFM Webinar will provide roles and responsibilities of management, design engineers, manufacturing engineers, facilitators and technical experts.
+This DRBFM Web Seminar will provide roles and responsibilities of management, design engineers, manufacturing engineers, facilitators and technical experts.
 Those interested in DRBFM will benefit from understanding the rationale behind this methodology and learn to guide teams through the paradigm shifts and mind set that are needed.

 |Who Should Attend|